yitsushi/google-workspace-contacts/README.md

 ## Limitations

+### Missing Names / Nicknames

 It works, but Google API is a piece of ^&-%.
 It does not return names for a lot of users.

 References:
 * https://stackoverflow.com/questions/65920897/google-people-api-listdirectorypeople-is-not-returning-names-for-some-users-in-t
 * https://stackoverflow.com/questions/65801879/google-people-api-listdirectorypeople-is-not-returning-names-for-any-users-in-th

+As a workaround
+* If Nickname is empty, the system generates Nickname from the email address (everything before `@`)
+* If Name is empty, the system generates a Name from the email address by replacing all `.` with a space character and converting first letters to uppercase. (everything before `@`)